jbsimple/simple-patches/readme.md

   - Links for products and items are automatically added into the report preview for convenience.
 - Aadded a card to generate a preset report.
   - Added Listing department productivity reporting preset.
-  - Added Marketing department productivity reporting preset.
+  - Added Marketing department productivity reporting preset (disabled).
+  - Added a meeting notes collector.
+  - Added a report to get all high quantity items with over QTY 50.
   - Added a report for all created items (filtered) from a specified date.
+  - Added a report to get all missing pictures; looks at products and items with stock for photos.
   - Added Missing Picture report for Defective, Incomplete and Imaging Issues (Created last 30 days).
-  - Added a Complete Missing Picture report for all items and products in the system.
-  - Added a Product Items list of products over QTY 50 with ASIN column.
-  - Added a report that gets total inventory stock by SID.
+  - Added a report that gets total inventory stock by SID (disabled).
   - Added a tool to look up the history of a sid's skus.
   - Added a tool to look up the history of a sku.
   - Added a tool to look up the history of an event id.
-  - Added a list of products that have incorrect color attributes.
+  - Added a list of products that have incorrect color attributes (disabled).
+  - Added a picture url report, gets all picture urls for all instock items comma separated.
+  - Added a picture resolution check report, gets all picture urls for all instock items comma separated, gets the picture's resolution.
 - Added a css fix to correct the resize on narrow screens happening too late.
 - Added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.

 #### Intergations Errors Page:
-- Added a button to download the table into a csv.
+- Added a button to download all search term results into one csv.
-- Modified the table printout.
+  - Formats error log message into an actual JSON
+  - Does not include pretty print options.
+- Added a button to toggle "pretty print" on the table.
   - Generates a big report of every SKU edited in the last 30 days, fetches individual ones as needed.
   - Added links for SKUs.
-  - Added an In Stock count for each SKU Line.
+  - Added an In Stock count for each error Line.
-  - Added a SID link for each SKU line.
+  - Added a SID link for each error line.
-- Added an "unsafe" number of results option.
-  - This doesn't take site performance since the interagtions tab just pulls from one datatable, no operations on the table.
-  - The unsafe options adds additional options to have more results per page printout.
-  - This can be used in tandem with the export button to download an entire search result error log.
+  - Added categry for each error line.

 #### Other Page Patches:
 - On Dashboard; Added quick link buttons to commonly used functions in the system (that are usually hidden behind a cascade menu).